 Apple Crisp

-Apple crisp is a simple dessert of apples topped with a crumbly, sweet pastry mixture, like a streusel, baked until brown and crisp.
-Isabel Ely Lord created the earliest written record of this recipe in 1924 in the Everybody’s Cookbook.
-However, it didn’t become popularized until WWII when pastry products like sugar, butter, and flour were rationed.
-The more elaborate apple pie was out, and the apple crisp was in.
+Apple crisp is a simple dessert made of apples topped with a crumbly, sweet pastry mixture, similar to a streusel, and baked until golden and crisp.
+Isabel Ely Lord included the earliest written record of this recipe in 1924 in Everybody’s Cookbook.
+It became popular during World War II when ingredients like sugar, butter, and flour were rationed, making the simpler apple crisp a favorite over the more elaborate apple pie.

-These two desserts are very similar.
-The only difference is that an apple crumble typically does not have oats or nuts in the topping.
-Other than that, they are the same.
+Just to clarify, apple crisp and apple crumble are almost the same dessert.
+The main difference is that an apple crumble usually does not include oats or nuts in the topping, while an apple crisp often does.
+Other than that, they are nearly identical and both just as delicious.

 - Apples – I like to use a combination of granny smith apples and fuji apples.
 You can, however, use 1 breed of apples.